candrholdings/reactnative-crypto-demo/README.md

-# Step 2: Add a new Swift method
+# Step 2: Adds a new Swift method

 We are going to add a method in Swift.
 The method will translate English into Hawaiian asynchronously.

-1. Add a method definition to the Objective-C class file
+1. Defines the translate method in Objective-C
-  1. Open `CryptoProvider.m`, it holds all method definitions
+  1. We will define the `translateToHawaiian` method, it accept English string and translate to Hawaiian asynchronously
-  2. Add the following code to the class
+  2. Add the following code to the file `CryptoProvider.m`

      ```objective-c
      RCT_EXTERN_METHOD(
-       TranslateToHawaiian:(NSString *) english
+       translateToHawaiian:(NSString *) english
        callback:(RCTResponseSenderBlock *) callback
      )
      ```

-2. Add a method implementation to the Swift class file
+2. Implements the method in Swift
-  1. Open `CryptoProvider.swift`
+  1. We will implement the `translateToHawaiian` method, currently, it only understand "Hello" in English and translate to "Aloha" in Hawaiian
-  2. Add the following code inside the class
+  2. Add the following code to the file `CryptoProvider.swift`

      ```swift
      @objc func translateToHawaiian(english: String, callback: RCTResponseSenderBlock) -> Void {